openSUSE/openSUSE-repos/README.md

 # openSUSE-repos

-**Definitions for repo management of openSUSE repositories via zypp-services.**
+**Definitions for openSUSE repository management via zypp-services.**

 This feature was originally requested as part of https://code.opensuse.org/leap/features/issue/91